abhishek-gupta-24/TrackMyGrowth/README.md

     * 🚀 Your frontend application is now running at **`http://localhost:3000`**.
     * 📡 Your backend API is running at **`http://localhost:8080`**.

----
+***

 ## 📖 API Documentation

-The backend includes interactive API documentation.
+The backend includes interactive API documentation using Swagger.
 Once the backend server is running, you can access the Swagger UI at:
 **`http://localhost:8080/swagger-ui.html`**

----
+***

 ## 🤝 Contributing